psychemedia/eurydice-resources/resources/__eurydice_bodies_funerals_and_memorials.md

 [Hampshire Telegraph](https://www.britishnewspaperarchive.co.uk/viewer/bl/0000069/18780515/013/0003), 1878-05-15, p.
 3

 The prevalence of high winds and strong tides have prevented anything like successful operations being carried out by the authorities engaged in the attempt to raise the Eurydice.
 The efforts of the party are by no means relaxed, and advantage is taken of every opportunity which presents itself.
 Four bodies, however, have been recovered since Saturday.
 The first was that of a marine named George Falconer, which was observed by the Coastguardsmen at St. Lawrence, early on Sunday afternoon.
-The body was brought ashore by a boat which the Coastguard put off in, and the Isle of Wight Coroner being communimcated with, he did not consider an inquest necessary.
+The body was brought ashore by a boat which the Coastguard put off in, and the Isle of Wight Coroner being communicated with, he did not consider an inquest necessary.
 Yesterday morning three other bodies were picked up near the Noman Fort and the Warner lightship, by George Connor, fisherman, of Gosport, John Gawn, a boatman, of Portsmouth, and Joseph Briggs.
 Two of the bodies Were taken to the Gosport shore, and landed at the Coastguard jetty, where they were received by Mr. Stephen George, the Chief Officer of the station..
 The officials at Haslar Hospital were communicated with and Inspector-General W.T.
 Domville, C.B., M.D., had coffins sent down to the jetty, and the bodies were conveyed in them to the dead-house at the Hospital.
 In order that there should be no delay in the identification of the corpses, Mr. Superintendent Cheyney communicated by telegraph with the County Coroner (Edgar Goble, Esq.), who decided to hold the inquest on the bodies at once.
 The Jury were, in consequence, hastily summoned, and met at Haslar Hospital last evening.
 The two bodies were identified by Charles Carter, foreman of labourers at the Hospital, who stripped them, and found the names of the men upon the clothing.
 The bodies were those of Edward Lockett and William E. Sandy, ordinary seamen, second class.
 An excellent arrangement has been made for the identification of the bodies.
 The Inspector-General has had a complete list made of the whole of the crew and passengers of the Eurydice-321 in number.
 The names marked on the clothing of the bodies recovered are compared with this list, and providing there is no other way of recognizing the corpses, identification can be established by this means.
 Both bodies were much decomposed, the flesh being entirely removed from the faces, and the hands were also missing.
 Sandy had on a serge, a flannel, a check shirt, his trousers, &c.; and Lockett had on two flannels and a check shirt and trowsers.
 The lower jaw of Sandy was a entirely gone.
 In his trowsers pocket were found one penny piece, three halfpence, and two buttons.
 Formal evidence of identification was taken, and the inquest was adjourned to the date originally fixed, the 23rd inst.
 The men who recovered the bodies were bound over to appear then, and also, the two survivors — Benjamin Cuddeford and Sidney Fletcher, the latter being sick, a patient in Haslar Hospital.
 The funeral of the two men will take place this (Wednesday) afterneon.
 The third body, which was landed on the Portsmouth side of the harbour, was conveyed in a shell to the dead-house adjoining Portsea police-station.
 As it had been landed within the jurisdiction of the Borough Coroner, it was thought that an inquest would be held by that gentleman, but it appears that this duplication of depositions is not likely to occur, as the Coroner expressed a desire that if the Chief-Constable were satisfied that the body had come from the Eurydice, it might be conveyed to a Haslar, as he considered it inexpedient that inquiries should be opened in various parts of the county on the same matter.
 The body, although not identified up to last night, has no doubt come from the ill-fated ship.
 It has on a pair of laced boots, brown socks, blue cloth trowsers whiteshirt, and drawers, and short blue serge jacket.
 This latter article leads to the supposition that the body is either that of an officer's servant or steward.
 At all events he evidently belonged to the non-combatant class.
 The bones of the head were perfectly bare, and both bands had been eaten off.
 The flesh had also come off a considerable portion of the right arm, the bones of which were bared for several inches.
 The corpse will be removed to Haslar, where it will be stripped, and identification will no doubt be established by the marking of the clothing.
 Nothing was found in the pockets of the deceased.

 FUNERAL OF THE MARINE.